Mswati III: Wealth

-Mswati has been criticized for his lavish lifestyle, especially by the media; in one report he was accused of living a luxurious lifestyle while the people of his country starve.
-In the 2014 national budget, parliament allocated US$61 million for the King's annual household budget, while 63% of Swazis live on less than US$1.25 per day.
-Mswati banned photography of his automobiles after he was criticized for purchasing luxury cars, such as a $500,000 DaimlerChrysler Maybach 62.
-According to the Forbes 2009 list of the World's 15 Richest Royals, King Mswati is worth a reported US$200 million.
-In January 2004 the Times of Swaziland reported that the king asked his government to spend about $15-million to redecorate three main palaces and build others for each of his thirteen wives.
-The Prime Minister's Office issued a press statement saying the article in the Times of Swaziland was "reckless and untrue" and that the proposal was for the construction of 5 State Houses, not Palaces, and the cost was only €19.9 million.
-Later that year the go-ahead was given to build five new buildings at a cost of more than US$4 million out of public funds.
-In August 2008, hundreds of Swazi women marched through the capital to protest the cost of a shopping spree taken abroad by nine of the King's thirteen wives.
-The demonstration was organised by Positive Living, a non-governmental organisation for Swazi women with AIDS, and protesters submitted a petition to the finance minister arguing that the money should have been differently spent.
+Mswati's personal and household spending has attracted criticism, particularly in the media, with some reports contrasting his lifestyle with the level of poverty in the country.
+In the 2014 national budget, parliament allocated US$61 million to the royal household, at a time when, according to the United Nations Development Programme, 63% of the population lived on less than US$1.25 per day.
+Photography of the King's vehicles was banned following criticism of his purchase of luxury cars, including a DaimlerChrysler Maybach 62 reported to cost US$500,000.
+Forbes estimated his personal wealth at US$200 million in its 2009 list of the world's richest royals.
+In January 2004, the Times of Swaziland reported that the King had asked the government to spend about US$15 million to renovate three main palaces and build new residences for each of his thirteen wives.
+The Prime Minister's Office responded in a statement describing the report as "reckless and untrue", saying the proposal was for the construction of five State Houses rather than palaces, at a cost of €19.9 million.
+Later that year, approval was given for five new buildings at a cost of more than US$4 million in public funds.
+In August 2008, hundreds of women marched through Mbabane to protest the cost of an overseas shopping trip taken by nine of the King's thirteen wives.
+The demonstration was organised by Positive Living, a non-governmental organisation for Swazi women with AIDS, and protesters presented a petition to the Minister of Finance arguing that the money should have been spent differently.

-Mswati owns a collection of bespoke watches worth millions of US dollars.
+According to the International Consortium of Investigative Journalists, Mswati owns a collection of bespoke watches worth millions of US dollars.

-Mswati has a personal stake in a large portion of Eswatini's economy which is a factor in its below-average economic growth for a Sub-Saharan nation.
-As an absolute monarch, he holds the power to dissolve parties, and can veto any legislation parliament passes.
+Mswati holds personal stakes in a large portion of Eswatini's economy, which the Daily Maverick identified as a factor in the country's below-average economic growth among Sub-Saharan African countries.
+As an absolute monarch, he has the power to dissolve parties and to veto any legislation passed by parliament.

 LaMahlangu controversy

-According to accusations by Amnesty International, Zena Mahlangu, an 18-year-old high school student, disappeared from her school in October 2002.
-Her mother, Lindiwe Dlamini, learned that her daughter had been taken by two men, Qethuka Sgombeni Dlamini and Tulujani Sikhondze, and she reported the matter to the police.
-Some time later, she was told that her daughter was at Ludzidzini Royal Village and was being prepared to be the next wife of the king.
+According to Amnesty International, Zena Mahlangu, then an 18-year-old high school student, disappeared from her school in October 2002.
+Her mother, Lindiwe Dlamini, reported to police that her daughter had been taken by two men, Qethuka Sgombeni Dlamini and Tulujani Sikhondze.
+She was later told that her daughter was at Ludzidzini Royal Village and was being prepared to become the King's next wife.

-Among the criteria for a liphovela (future bride) is that the girl must not be a twin; Zena Mahlangu was half of a brother-sister twin set, and therefore not eligible.
-The matter went to the High Court, but Swaziland's Attorney-General Phesheya Dlamini intervened.
+Under custom, a liphovela (royal fiancée) must not be a twin; Mahlangu has a twin brother, which reports noted would ordinarily make her ineligible.
+Her mother took the matter to the High Court, where Attorney General Phesheya Dlamini intervened in the case.